 In terms of recording Amnesia, it is important to note that Patrick produced it in his own studio.
 In the early 1990s he established LUNGFULL Studios and produced three albums for Lacrimas Profundere (Napalm Records), the album Give me Light for Darkseed (Nuclear Blast Records), two albums from his former band, ALEV, and more.
 The studio was mainly pure analog, and everything was recorded on tape.
 In 2009, he moved the studio to the center of Munich and renamed it Studio 6.0, switching to digital recording, but keeping the analog desk until now.
 Most notably, Patrick wanted to develop the possibility of recording many parts live to coincide with his vision for rock and metal music, and though many bands did track by track recordings, Patrick wanted to have the option of both.
 In Studio 6.0, Patrick produced several German rock and metal giants, and he was also booked as an engineer to record the drums of Mark Schulman (the drummer for Pink).

-Amnesia is scheduled to be released via Eclipse Records on June 30, 2023.
+Amnesia was released via Eclipse Records on June 30, 2023.